Introduction

 Another type of evidence from the past is oral (or spoken) history.
 Oral histories are gathered by talking to people about their experiences, families, and so on, or from reading or listening to these accounts.

-The history of Indigenous peoples in Canada has mostly been kept as oral history passed down by Elders through storytelling.
+The history of Indigenous Peoples in Canada has mostly been kept as oral history passed down by Elders through storytelling.

 alt null